• Skip to main content

 • Sweet potato – an excellent source of complex carbohydrates required for exercise.
 Sweet potatoes (especially the orange variety) also contain beta-carotene, which may help reduce exercise-induced oxidative stress and post-exercise inflammation.

 • Borlotti beans – during exercise, your body tears microfibres within your muscles.
-It’s the process of repairing these fibres that will ultimately make you stronger for next time.
+Repairing these fibres that will ultimately make you stronger for next time.
 Borlotti beans provide the protein, fibre and iron to make this happen.

 • Coriander & lime rice – use ready-made for convenience, this low-medium GI food provides a slow and sustained release of sugar into the bloodstream.